pivotal-cf/pivotal-ui/docs/UpgradeGuide.md

 ### CSS Alerts

-Alerts look the same, but the css has changed from float to flexbox.
+Alerts look the same, but the CSS has changed from float to flexbox.
 If you have a multi-line alert, you may need to add an extra div directly inside of your alert wrapping your old contents.
 Also, the close button is no longer float: right, so it needs to be at the end of your alert html.

 ### General